A Timecop's Chase Around the Table: Discussion

 \section{Discussion}

 While we improved the currently known upper bound for the \CNR problem on edge periodic graphs from \EXPTIME to \PSPACE and improved the lower bounds, of being \NP-hard, to include also the very restrictive classes of directed and undirected edge periodic cycles, a gap in the complexity of \CNR remains.
+It is worth noticing that on one side the chosen representation of edge periodic graphs is quite compact, as a natural proof for a cop-winning strategy might be of exponential length in the input size, since the periodicity of the whole graph is the least common multiple of the periodicity of each edge, which prevents the use of a simple guess \& check approach for \NP-membership.
+On the other side, the chosen representation is still exponentially larger than the representation by on-line programs used in~\cite{sutner1988motion} where \PSPACE-completeness for the reachability problem on a related but different class of periodic TVGs was obtained.

-If we consider \emph{directed} edge periodic \emph{cycles}, then determining whether the given cycle is cop-winning boils down to deterministically simulating the police chase starting from a (guessed) cop vertex and time step, as the optimal strategies for the cop and robber are both to keep running whenever possible (without bumping into the cop).
+If we consider \emph{directed} edge periodic \emph{cycles}, then determining whether the given cycle is cop-winning boils down to deterministically simulating the chase starting from a (guessed) cop vertex and time step, as the optimal strategies for the cop and robber are both to keep running whenever possible (without bumping into the cop).
 For the robber the optimal start vertex is directly behind the cop.
-Since $\LCM(L_\mathcal{G})$ can be exponentially in the size of $\mathcal{G}$ the simulation of the police chase starting in time step~$t$ might take an exponential number of steps without revealing any complexity.
+Since $\LCM(L_\mathcal{G})$ can be exponentially large in the size of~$\mathcal{G}$ the only known upper bound on the number of steps in the simulation of the chase starting in time step~$t$ is exponential in the size of $\mathcal{G}$, while the chase does not reveal any complexity.
 The simulation could even be performed by a log-space Turing-Machine being equipped with a clock which allows for modulo queries of logarithmic size.
 To better understand the precise complexity of \CNR on directed edge periodic cycles, the theoretical analysis of potential families of cycles with shortest cop-winning strategies of exponential size would be of great interest and might indicate the necessity for a new complexity class consisting of simple simulation problems with exponential duration time.